AckerlyXu/heima/articles/virtual-machines/windows/troubleshoot-deploy-vm.md

     - Create a VM in a different availability set (in the same region).
     - Add the new VM to the same virtual network.

-## How can I use and deploy a windows client image into Azure?

-You can use Windows 7, Windows 8, or Windows 10 in Azure for dev/test scenarios if you have an appropriate Visual Studio (formerly MSDN) subscription.
-This [article](client-images.md) outlines the eligibility requirements for running Windows client in Azure and uses of the Azure Gallery images.

 ## How can I deploy a virtual machine using the Hybrid Use Benefit (HUB)?

 There are a couple of different ways to deploy Windows virtual machines with the Azure Hybrid Use Benefit.